Garlic Mashed Potatoes

 Drain your potatoes in a strainer and transfer them to the bowl of large stand mixer.
 You can mix them with a hand mixer or masher but I have found the stand mixer to be the best way to produce an even texture.

-- Serve potatoes immediately for best flavor and heat.
+Serve potatoes immediately for the best flavor and heat.